dasaqui/amphora-challenge/README.md

 Previously to this task, a cleaning and data conversion were needed but this process is described in [model/README.md file](model/README.md).

-An example of this merged process can be seen in the following text that shows the first lines of a vcf file whitout metadata.
+An example of this merged process can be seen in the following text that shows the first lines of a vcf file without metadata.

 ```text
 #CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT  0259e6c7-4f95-525e-8bf8-d1ae5acf4755    5f877ffb-c15e-5fc5-b6fd-6872a3071078